weavedb/zkjson/README.md

 ###### number (2)

-`number` is a bit tricky as we need to differenciate integers and floats, and also positive numbers and negative ones.
+`number` is a bit tricky as we need to differentiate integers and floats, and also positive numbers and negative ones.
 Remember that circuits can only handle natural numbers.
 A number contains 4 elements.

 - 1st element - type `2`
 - 2nd - sign, `0` for negative, `1` for positive